 GarageBand for iOS full review

 Welcome to our GarageBand for iOS 2.2.1 review, in which we test, rate and review the performance, ease of use and new features in Apple's music production app for iPad & iPhone.
 You may also be interested in our Logic Pro X review, which looks at the latest update to Apple's desktop music app.
-And to read about the older version of GarageBand for iOS, turn to our GarageBand for iOS 7 review.

 On the desktop, GarageBand is more or less 'Logic Not Pro', a consumer-oriented take on music-making.
 Although it shares certain features with spendy cousin Logic Pro X, GarageBand is a freebie intended as an approachable entry-level tool for newcomers and a sketchpad for pros.
 Even so, many musicians find GarageBand's usability and feature-set good enough for working up entire albums.